Akinpelu09/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Thi is the readme fiele for project 0x02.
+Thi is the readme file for project 0x02.
 C - Functions, nested loops

-C